LinerSu/nyu-pl-spring-20-rec/Week 10/README.md

 		val c: day = a (*Type of a and c are name equivalence*) val d: month = c (* Error! datatype are not structural equivalence*)
 		```
-- For example, you can define variant datatypes for a binary tree like this:
+- Now back to `datatype`.
+For example, you can define a datatype for a binary tree like this:
 	```sml
 	datatype btree =
 	    Leaf